National Small Business Week

 The basic BOP typically includes:

 • Property Insurance: This covers buildings and contents owned by the company.
 There are two different forms, Standard and Special.
-Special Form policies provide more coverage and tends to have marginally higher premiums.
+Special Form policies provide more coverage and tend to have marginally higher premiums.

 • Liability Protection: Covers your business’s legal responsibility for harm it may cause to other people or businesses resulting from the actions or inactions of the owner or employees.
 Businesses that sell or manufacture products also carry additional coverage that compensates individuals or businesses that are harmed by the product sold or manufactured by the business.